 The two main types of annuities are fixed and variable.
 While both options provide guaranteed income in retirement, they each offer different features and benefits.

-With a fixed annuity, your premiums go toward predictable returns, growth potential and the possibility of a lifetime income stream.
+With a fixed annuity, premiums go toward predictable returns, growth potential and the possibility of a lifetime income stream.

 We offer three types of fixed annuities: